Best cloud firewall

 Online commentators have said they regret more information about the product isn’t available on Akamai’s website.

-Incapsula is a cloud-based application delivery platform.
+Imperva is a cloud-based Web Application Firewall (WAF).
 It provides web application security, DDoS mitigation, content caching, application delivery and load balancing through a global content delivery network.

 The solution uses several layers of security policies to identify threats.
 These are maintained by a security team.
-Incapsula uses attack information from their network to provide protection for their users.
+Imperva uses attack information from their network to provide protection for their users.